GlenKPeterson/Paguro/README.md

 <li><code><a href="https://github.com/GlenKPeterson/fp4java7/blob/master/src/main/java/org/organicdesign/fp/ephemeral/View.java">org/organicdesign/fp/ephemeral/View</a></code> - a working implementation of most of these transformations</li>
 <li><code><a href="https://github.com/GlenKPeterson/fp4java7/blob/master/src/main/java/org/organicdesign/fp/FunctionUtils.java">org/organicdesign/fp/FunctionUtils</a></code> - smartly combine/compose multiple filters and functions, convert collections to Strings, etc.</li>
 </ul>

-The View model implemented here is for lightweight, lazy, immutable, type-safe, and thread-safe transformations.
-The Sequence model is also memoized/cached, so it is useful for repeated queries.
-Sequence is most similar to the Clojure sequence abstraction, but it's pure Java and type-safe.
-Both allow processing in the smallest possible (and therefore laziest) increments.
-I find myself focusing on View more than Sequence because View seems to be adequite for most things I do.

-To use, start with a ViewFromIterable or ViewFromArray class.

-The focus of this project is on collection transformation (using higher-order functions), but general purpose functional tools are included to make that possible, such as "second-class" functions.  :-)
-To that end, the ephemeral.View classes provide the lowest-common-denominator of transformation.
-That's good in the sense, that for a single-threaded application transforming a singly linked list, it could not perform any better.
-Having a simple, correct reference implementation provides a baseline for concurrent shortcuts to beat.

-Some collections, like Sets, are unordered and naturally partitioned, so that some processes (such as mapping one set to another) could be carried out in a highly concurrent manner.
-Other collections (like a linked list to an immutable linked list) and transformations (like reduce) usually have to be processed in order, so a simple View is as good as it gets for them.
-Other collections and transformations fall between these two extremes and provide a rich field for further study.

-A lot has been said about lightweight copies of immutable collections, but I wonder how far mutable builders could go toward not having to copy immutable collections?

-Also worth checking out is src/main/java/org/organicdesign/fp/function/FunctionUtils.and().
-It allows chaining of single argument functions that return a boolean.

-This project involves some experimentation.
-Simplicity is a goal, but the success of this project will be measured by practical application.
-Of course, that's said partly tongue-in-cheek because the practical application of functional programming is somewhat in Java7.
-The concepts behind this work are even more useful in Java 8.

-A Java 8 version of this project is working, but a few commits behind the Java 7 version.
-If someone wants that, let me know and I'll post it.

 To Do:
 ======